Distributed graph problems through an automata-theoretic lens: Introduction

-In this work we introduce a new automata-theoretic perspective for studying the solvability and the round complexity of $\LCL$ problems.
+In this work we study the solvability and the round complexity of $\LCL$ problems from an automata-theoretic perspective.
+Specifically, we generalize the graph-theoretic characterization for $\LCL$ problems on unlabeled directed cycles in~\cite{Brandt2017} to all paths and cycles, directed and undirected, and identify a connection between such a characterization and automata theory.

+This connection allows us to leverage prior work on automata theory.
+For example, as we will later see in this work, the co-$\NP$-completeness of the universality problem for nondeterministic finite automata~\cite{Stockmeyer73} allows us to deduce the $\NP$-hardness for distinguishing between zero and infinitely many unsolvable instances for $\LCL$ problems on paths.

 We would like to emphasize that there are many ways to interpret $\LCL$s as automata---and the approach that might seem most natural does not make it possible to directly leverage prior work on automata theory.
-One of our contributions is that we identify an encoding of $\LCL$s as automata that may at first seem counterintuitive but enables us to identify direct connections between distributed computational complexity and automata theory.
+We will later see that the approach we take enables us to identify direct connections between distributed computational complexity and automata theory.

-To better explain this challenge, let us first briefly describe the ``obvious'' encoding and show why it does not achieve what we want: A labeling of a directed path with symbols from some alphabet $\Sigma$ can be interpreted as a string.
+Let us first briefly describe the ``obvious'' encoding and show why it does not achieve what we want: A labeling of a directed path with symbols from some alphabet $\Sigma$ can be interpreted as a string.
 Then a locally checkable problem can be interpreted as a regular language over alphabet $\Sigma$.
 We can then represent an $\LCL$ problem $\Pi$ as a finite automaton $\M$ such that $\M$ accepts a string $x \in \Sigma^\ast$ if and only if a directed path labeled with $x$ is a feasible solution to~$\Pi$.

 However, such an interpretation does \emph{not} seem to lead to a useful theory of $\LCL$ problems.
 To see one challenge, consider these problems on paths: \begin{itemize}[noitemsep] \item $\Pi_\Ptwocol$: finding a proper $2$-coloring, \item $\Pi_\Pthreecol$: finding a proper $3$-coloring. \end{itemize} These are fundamentally different problems from the perspective of $\LCL$s in the $\LOCAL$ model: problem $\Pi_\Ptwocol$ requires $\Theta(n)$ rounds while problem $\Pi_\Pthreecol$ is solvable in $\Theta(\log^* n)$ rounds~\cite{cole86deterministic}.
 However, if we consider analogous automata $\M_\Ptwocol$ and $\M_\Pthreecol$ that recognize these solutions, it is not easy to identify a classical automata-theoretic concept that would separate these cases.